-- 1. Agreed to tax incentive deals in 2015/2016, as contained in the IncentiveFlow dataset; - 2.
-Did not report these incentives on their 2017/2018 ACFRs.
+- 1. Awarded tax incentive deals in the years 2015-2017 (2015-2018), as contained in the IncentiveFlow dataset; - 2.
+Did not report any incentives on their 2017 (2018) ACFRs.

-This exercise produces an estimated noncompliance rate of 22% in 2017 and 20% in 2018.
+This exercise produces an estimated noncompliance rate of 25.2% in 2017 and 24.8% in 2018.
 As Figure 4 shows, there is substantial state-level heterogeneity, and Californian municipalities (which comprise nearly a quarter of the sample) are particularly noncompliant.

 Strategic noncompliance-e.g., selection into non-reporting by municipalities who would stand to face the largest public opinion backlash if they were to report their incentive spending-could explain why we fail to see a consistent effect of GASB 77 of tax incentive spending.
+To test for this possibility, we reproduce the main analyses in Table 1 separately for municipalities that (i) were ever found to be noncompliant with GASB 77; (ii) were never found to be noncompliant with GASB 77.
+We also conduct a triple-differences analysis to compare the effect sizes for compliers vs. noncompliers.
+The results, reported in Appendix Table A.1, provide no evidence that (non)compliance mediated GASB 77's effect on tax incentive spending.